wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-stop-the-confusing-language-madness-in-it.md

 # Help, my PROJECT is broken!

-Let us begin with a simple, yet typical example.
+We begin with a simple, yet typical example.

 > ![Project](../images/common-engineering-stop-the-confusing-language-madness-in-it-3.png)